Social Sustainability Steering Group Member (Voluntary role)

 Key responsibilities include:

-• Support the delivery of a programme of policy and practice activity
+• Support the creation and delivery of a programme of policy and practice activities including production of guidance, policy positions, consultation responses and events.

 • Attend regular virtual steering group meetings.